Biopsy and Diagnosis

 - Diameter - there is a change in size, usually an increase; melanomas are usually larger than an eraser of a pencil (1/4 inch or 5 millimeters)

 Melanomas can vary greatly in how they look.
-Many show all of the ABCD features.
-However, some may show changes or abnormalities in only one or two of the ABCD features.
+Many show all of the ABCDE features.
+However, some may show changes or abnormalities in only one or two of the ABCDE features.
+Melanomas may be found when an existing mole or new skin spot changes slightly in color or texture.
+More advanced tumors may itch, ooze, or bleed.
+However, melanoma usually does not cause pain.

 Melanoma can be cured if it is diagnosed and treated when the tumor is thin and has not deeply invaded the skin.
 However, if a melanoma is not removed at its early stages, cancer cells may grow downward from the skin surface and invade healthy tissue.
-When a melanoma becomes thick and deep, the disease often spreads to other parts of the body and is difficult to control.
+When a melanoma becomes thick and deep, the disease often spreads to other parts of the body and may be more difficult to control.
+Nevertheless, new and advanced treatments are developing for even the most aggressive melanomas.
+The Melanoma Program at the Center for Cancer Prevention and Diagnosis is at the forefront of these therapies.

 People who have had melanoma have a high risk of developing a new melanoma.
 People at risk for any reason should check their skin regularly and have regular skin exams by a health care provider.